billkenney/update_max3_plus3/readme.md

 the default user is 'mks' and password (for ssh and sudo) is 'makerbase'

+i added klippain-shaketune, as well as spoolman, which is using mysql (or mariadb) or the database, i had problems with the default psgl database so i changed it. the setup for this release should be mostly the same as the previous release. the image itself is actually around 7.5gb (although it uses less than 6gb of space on the emmc), so i think you might need a 32GB emmc to instal it.

-1. write this image to your emmc: https://github.com/billkenney/update_max3_plus3/releases/download/qidi_update/qidi_update.img.7z
+1. write this image to your emmc: [https://github.com/billkenney/update_max3_plus3/releases/download/qidi_update/qidi_update.img.7z](https://github.com/billkenney/update_max3_plus3/releases/download/qidi_update_v2/qidi_update_v2.7z)

 using a terminal client such as putty for windows, Terminal on macos or linux, or an app like shelly or terminus on your phone, ssh into your printer: `ssh mks@printer.ip.address` replacing 'printer.ip.address' with your printers ip address. the username is 'mks' and the password is 'makerbase' any time you are prompted for a password